jobrienski/gemara/README.md

 If search was so easy google wouldn't be a multi-billion dollar company - right?

 Well...
-Think about when google arrived on the scene. alta-vista was the primary web-crawler and indexer. alta-vista returned millions of results but they were hardly relevant.
+Think about when google arrived on the scene.
+AltaVista was the primary web-crawler and indexer.
+AltaVista returned millions of results but they were hardly relevant.
 Google was a huge improvement in terms of speed and relevance of results.

 But the bar was really low.
 I was a developer then, so I remember.
 Google just happened to be at the right place, at the right time.